 Our leadership team

-The Workplace Gender Equality Agency is managed by a Director, supported by a small team of executive managers with diverse experience leading research, education, operations, advice and reporting, and public affairs.
+The Workplace Gender Equality Agency is managed by a CEO, supported by a team of executive managers with diverse experience leading research, education, operations, advice and reporting, and public affairs.

 Anne Beath - Operations Executive Manager